WiMoVE-OSS/docs/docs/setup/ansible_setup.md

 For the AP section, please put the different types of APs with their names and IP addresses in the inventory.

+## Deploy to different APs

+The ansible playbook currently supports two different types of APs. `zyxel` and `linksys`.
+If you want to have more or other models, you just have to create the directories and in `roles/access-point/{files,templates}/model-name`.
+Then you can add a new group to the children of the group `openwrt` in the inventory and set the `directory` variable accordingly.
+Then follow the next steps.
 ## Gather Binaries

 1. Find out which architecture your access point uses by looking it up on the [OpenWRT Table of Hardware](https://openwrt.org/toh/start).